hvqzao/java-deserialize-webapp/README.md

 ## Running

-By default, application binds to 0.0.0.0:8000 (to bind to localhost, edit src/main/java/hvqzao/java/deserialize/webapp/embedded/Server.java file).
+By default, application binds to 0.0.0.0:8000 (to bind to localhost, edit src/main/java/hvqzao/java/deserialize/webapp/embedded/Server.java file and rebuild the project).

 Linux: